eilifso/Exercise1/Part3/README.md

  > *Citing Greg Hewgill from stack overflow: "Both processes and threads are independent sequences of execution.
 The typical difference is that threads (of the same process) run in a shared memory space, while processes run in separate memory spaces".
 Coroutines are threads that are cooperatively multitasked, rather than preemtively multitasked.
 Green threads are threads that are not managed by the OS.*

  ### Which one of these do `pthread_create()` (C/POSIX), `threading.Thread()` (Python), `go` (Go) create?
  >  * `pthread_create()` creates a new thread.  `threading.Thread()` creates a threading object.
 Each of these objects represents an activity, started by an member function.
 The activity is run in a separate thread of control. `go` creates a "goroutine", a lightweight thread.
-Goroutines are managed by Go Runtime, so they are essentially green threads *
+Goroutines are managed by Go Runtime, so they are essentially green threads.*

  ### How does pythons Global Interpreter Lock (GIL) influence the way a python Thread behaves?
  > *GIL allows only one thread to execute Python code at once.*